hamza-mounir/PromoteServerDC/README.md

 - LinkedIn: [https://www.linkedin.com/in/hamzamounir/](https://www.linkedin.com/in/hamzamounir/)

 ## Synopsis
-The script promotes a server to a domain controller.
+The PromoteServerDC script promotes a server to a domain controller.

 ## Description
-The script uses several parameters to promote a server to a domain controller.
+The PromoteServerDC script uses several parameters to promote a server to a domain controller.
 Some parameters are mandatory while others are optional.
 The password parameter refers to the Directory Services Restore Mode (DSRM) password.

 ## Parameters
 - `mode`: The domain and forest mode.
 You can enter either the mode name or its corresponding number.
 This parameter is **mandatory**.